davidfm/snap-iceye-reader/README.md

 * Introduction

 This plugin is used inside snap desktop application to map our image format to snap format.
-This blugin build as per snap development extension module documentation "https://senbox.atlassian.net/wiki/spaces/SNAP/pages/10879037/How+to+develop+an+extension+module".
+This plugin build as per snap development extension module documentation "https://senbox.atlassian.net/wiki/spaces/SNAP/pages/10879037/How+to+develop+an+extension+module".

 * Compilation & dependencies